It’s Christmas…!!! (Ugh?! How Do You Feel About Christmas?)

 How do you feel about Christmas?

-December can be really tough.
-It’s a frenzied crescendo that some people adore.
+December can be tough.
+It can feel like a frenzied crescendo that some people adore.
 Others find it really difficult.
 And most fit somewhere in between.

-Expectations are high.
+So expectations are high.
 Pressure builds.
-And stress levels can go through the roof.
+Stress levels can go through the roof – and nothing hits relationships harder than stress.

 The disruption in your normal routines can be a real challenge if you’re already struggling with your mental health.
 Not to mention the financial pressure.
-And the impact on your mood of all that over-indulgence.
+And the impact on your mood and your partner’s of all that over-indulgence.
+(Navigating each other’s moods can be hard.)

-If you’ve lost someone close to you, facing Christmas without them can be really painful.
+And if you’ve lost someone close to you, facing Christmas without them can be painful.

-And even if you love Christmas, some of this difficult stuff is bound to be a part of it sometimes.
+Even if you love Christmas, some of this difficult stuff might be part of it sometimes.

 Often we feel the pressure to be in the “right” mood.
 “Cheer up, it’s Christmas!”